Polls close in Moldova's tense presidential runoff – DW – 11/03/2024

 However, analysts are forecasting a close battle as Stoianoglo has since garnered the support of other defeated candidates.

-52-year-old Sandu, a former World Bank economist, is looking to chart a new pro-European course for the country.
+A former World Bank economist, Sandu is looking to chart a new pro-European course for the country.

-"Joining the European Union is Moldova's Marshall Plan," she has said referring to the economic recovery plan to rebuild Europe after World War II.
+"Joining the European Union is Moldova's Marshall Plan," she has said referring to the economic recovery proposal to rebuild Europe after World War II.

 But her plan for Moldova to join the EU received a setback after a referendum on the issue, held last month, was passed by a razor-thin "yes".